Sunday morning, I arrived in Hong Kong, and I was in a mood.

 I did it all right.
 I wrote my name in the sky, and renamed the North Star.

-With no experience traveling, I packed light: a broken record even was tired of hearing, a bottle of red wine.
+With no experience traveling, I packed light: a broken record even I was tired of hearing, a bottle of red wine.

 I can use what I carry.
 Weighed down by nothing but my own understanding I move forward.